-Special Educational Needs are identified in terms of: Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health Difficulties; Sensory or Physical.
+Special Educational Needs are identified in terms of : Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health Difficulties; Sensory or Physical.
 The school believes that young people have a right to be involved in making decisions and exercising choices.
 They have a right to receive and impart information, to express an opinion, and to have that opinion taken into account in any matters affecting them.
 Consequently, the school is committed to working in partnership with the student, parents, carers and outside agencies to identify needs, provide support for them and monitor the progress of all students 1.
-The arrangements From making an application for a place and throughout their child's time at the school, parents are for consulting parents given regular opportunities to discuss their child's needs, progress and concerns.
-These opportunities of pupils with special can occur, for example, through: educational needs.
-Meetings to agree transition arrangements and support (Yr6 into Yr 7, KS3 into KS4, KS4 into Post 16) for Students with Statements/Education and Health Care Plans; Termly meetings to discuss progress with the SENCO; Statutory meetings and reviews.
-The school records the outcomes of these meetings on the appropriate statutory paperwork; • In response to a request from parents for a meeting .In response to such a request through, for example, an email or telephone contact; • Parents' Evenings when other mainstream teachers are to be available; Attendance at professionals or multidisciplinary meeting.
-2. The arrangements The young person is central to the planning for, and the review and evaluation of ,the support they for consulting young have been given to people with special support their progress.
-The school is committed to hearing their voice and to ensuring their needs are educational needs and met.
-The school seeks to ensure that the young person is empowered to bring to the attention of staff involving them in their needs and the best ways in which they can be supported.
+The arrangements for consulting parents of pupils with special educational needs.
+From making an application for a place and throughout their child's time at the school, parents are given regular opportunities to discuss their child's needs, progress and concerns.
+These opportunities can occur, for example, through: Meetings to agree transition arrangements and support (Yr6 into Yr 7, KS3 into KS4, KS4 into Post 16) for Students with Statements/Education and Health Care Plans; Statutory meetings and reviews.
+The school records the outcomes of these meetings on the appropriate statutory paperwork; In response to a request from parents for a meeting .In response to such a request through, for example, an email or telephone contact; Parents' Evenings when other mainstream teachers are to be available; Attendance at professionals or multidisciplinary meeting.
+2. The arrangements for consulting young people with special educational needs and involving them in their education.
+The young person is central to the planning for, and the review and evaluation of ,the support they have been given to support their progress.
+The school is committed to hearing their voice and to ensuring their needs are met.
+The school seeks to ensure that the young person is empowered to bring to the attention of staff their needs and the best ways in which they can be supported.
 This could be through: